RooneyMcNibNug/rooneymcnibnug.github.io/_posts/2019-08-30-CentOS7-Wireguard-PiHole.md

   listening port: 90210
   ```

-If things looks different than this, we might need to make sure our Wireguard install didn't go haywire or that we didn't make any mistakes with the key generation process.
+If things look different than this, we might need to make sure our Wireguard install didn't go haywire or that we didn't make any mistakes with the key generation process.
 If ```wg-quick up``` went without errors, we are likely good and can down the service for now:

 ```console
 [root@vps ~]# wg-quick down wg0